* Blogger for the Washington Post.com website

 A resident of South Pomfret, Vermont, William M. Arkin is a Senior Fellow at the Philip Merrill Center for Strategic Studies at the Johns Hopkins University in Baltimore.
 Arkin writes the “Early Warning” blog for the WashingtonPost.com website.
 He is also an NBC-TV News military analyst, and is a news contributor and consultant to MSNBC, MSNBC.com, Defense Daily, and Stars and Stripes Omnimedia.
 For the spring 2007 semester, he was the National Security and Human Rights Fellow at the Kennedy School of Government’s Carr Center for Human Rights Policy.

-From 1974 to 1978, Arkin served as an intelligence analyst for the U.S. Army in West Berlin.
+From 1974-78, Arkin served as an intelligence analyst for the U.S. Army in West Berlin.
 He thereafter co-authored the first volume of the Nuclear Weapons Databook series, an unclassified reference volume on nuclear weapons, for the Natural Resources Defense Council (NRDC).
 Staunchly opposed to nuclear weaponry, in 1985 Arkin co-authored Nuclear Battlefields, a book revealing the locations of all American and foreign nuclear bases worldwide.

-Since Operation Desert Storm in 1991, Arkin has visited more than 800 geographic locations that were the targets of military attack in Iraq, Lebanon, Yugoslavia, Afghanistan, and Eritrea -- formulating bomb damage assessments in each of those places.
+Since Operation Desert Storm in 1991, Arkin has visited many hundreds of geographic locations that were the targets of military attack in Iraq, Lebanon, Yugoslavia, Afghanistan, and Eritrea — formulating bomb damage assessments in each of those places.

 In the late 1990s Arkin developed a nuclear homepage for the Natural Resources Defense Council to complement his April 1997 monograph The Internet and the Bomb: A Research Guide to Policy and Information about Nuclear Weapons.